carpentries-incubator/jekyll-pages-novice/_episodes/starting-jekyll.md

 > ## Global and Local Parameters are Case Sensitive
 > It is important to note that the parameters used in the sites are case sensitive.
-> By convention, usually they are all lowercase parameters.
+> By convention, usually they are all lowercase characters.
 {: .callout}

 Here is an example: